ktsu-dev/ByteSizeDotnet/project-20-performance-profiler/README.md

    Understanding of CPU profiling, memory analysis, and performance metrics

 2. **Start Building** 💻
-   See [detailed project guide](performance-profiler-project-guide.md) for comprehensive instructions
+   Follow the implementation guide below for comprehensive instructions

 3. **Track Progress** 🎯
    Update your [progress tracker](../progress-tracker.md) for profiling milestones